OliverR01/Project-IV-Bayesian-Inference-for-Stochastic-Volatility-Models/README.md

 This repository accompanies my Project IV report, Bayesian Inference for Stochastic Volatility Models, and contains all of the relevant R code used throughout the report, broken down into 12 separate R files.
+Also included is the dataset used in real_data_1, which is required for the code to run and is provided as an excel file.
+I invite you to follow the code along with the report, and run to produce your own results.
 The files are:
 - black_scholes_model_1 (Chapter 3)
 - heston_model_1 (Chapter 4, Section 4.2)
 - heston_model_2 (Chapter 4, Section 4.3.1)